How to load .sfz files? Sforzando Player Installation Guide

 Make sure the .sfz file and its samples/ folder stay together.

-With the sforzando interface open inside your DAW:
+With the sforzando interface open (standalone app or inside your DAW):

 - Click the instrument name area (usually top-left) in sforzando.